knbz/security-advisor/at-events.md

 5. In the **Available Fields** list, click **type**.
 Click the magnifying glass icon for **Activity Tracker** to limit the logs to only those tracked by the service.
 6. You can use the other available fields to narrow your search.

-For users other than the account owner to view logs, you must use the premium plan.
-To let other users view events, see [Granting permissions to see account events](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam_manage_events).
-{: tip}

 ## List of events
 {: #events}